What is Positive Education?

 2 – Courage

-The virtue Courage encompasses the strengths of Bravery, Perseverance, Honesty, and Zest/Enthusiasm.
+The virtue of Courage encompasses the strengths of Bravery, Perseverance, Honesty, and Zest/Enthusiasm.

 3 – Humanity

-The Virtue Humanity is composed by the strengths of Love, Kindness, and Social Intelligence.
+The virtue of Humanity is composed of the strengths of Love, Kindness, and Social Intelligence.

 4 – Justice